droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 This scene begins similarly to <span class="citation">River Ivlis Crossroads (p.
 35)</span>.
 However, the first time the players move to depart for Tser Pool, instead of seeing **The Hanged One**, they can hear the sound of a horse-drawn carriage or wagon approaching through the fog.
 Almost as soon as the sound appears, Strahd’s black carriage, as described in <span class="citation">Black Carriage (p.
 37)</span> and <span class="citation">Carriage House (p.
 54)</span>, comes into view.
 ## C2a.
 Strahd’s Arrival
-The players can see a driver sitting in the coach box: the **[Elite Vampire Servitor](https://2e.aonprd.com/Monsters.aspx?ID=3224)** Escher, as described in <span class="citation">K49.
+The players can see a driver sitting in the coach box: the **vampire spawn** Escher, as described in <span class="citation">K49.
 Lounge (p.
 70)</span>.
 If present, Ireena gasps at the sight of him, whispering that she thought that he was dead.

 > [!abstract]+ **What If The Players Flee?**
 >
 > The players should have little time to attempt to conceal themselves before Strahd’s carriage comes into view.
-However, if the players attempt to flee the carriage into the woods, Strahd’s **[Dire Wolfs](https://2e.aonprd.com/Monsters.aspx?ID=3242)**—one for each player plus Ireena—emerge from the fog behind them and snarl, obstructing the players' escape.
+However, if the players attempt to flee the carriage into the woods, Strahd’s **dire wolves**—one for each player plus Ireena—emerge from the fog behind them and snarl, obstructing the players' escape.

 The carriage then comes to a stop.
 Read the following, modifying the text as necessary if Ireena isn’t present, and pausing briefly after each paragraph to allow the players a short opportunity to act or react: